 Simon M. Choi

-Digital artistry in visual, user interface, and user experience design from desktop to mobile
+Digital artistry in user interface and experience design from desktop, mobile, and AI robot.

 HP Countertop Portal(IoT Home Hub) and Projection Computing Concept, 2016

 As a Lead UX Designer at HP Immersive Home computing team, I was given an opportunity to conceptualize user experience for new category of home devices that is always on, communal, multi-room, platform for connected services.
 The first product is a countertop portal that manages life-time photo memories, people, and home IoT devices.
 The second product is a projecting computer that transforms walls into family information portals with voice and gesture interaction.
 Below are the concept development in static user flow and dynamic motion exploration.

 Motion demo for projection computing-Projected background color will be vary based on the surface.